It's a Bird...: Plot

 In a flashback, five year old Steven and his little brother, Dave, are in a hospital where their grandmother soon passes away.
 Adult Steven narrates how he always thinks about that time, what was said about his grandmother, and about what was muttered concerning the "family secret" between his parents and the doctors.
 He also mentions how puzzled he was when he saw the Superman logo as one of the letters on a doctor's examination sheet.
 This was when he first read a Superman comic to his little brother; this would set up his path into being a comic book writer, but needless to say, he is not a fan of the Man of Steel.

 In the present, as Steven finishes his current comic book project, his agent calls offering him a job to write Superman.
 Steven refuses, because he doesn't get the character, but his agent asks him to think about it.
 Steven narrates one thing he doesn't get about Superman, starting with the costume: he doesn't get why would anyone would wear that, and it makes him think of a kid from his school who wore to escape his outcast life for Halloween, only to wear it in the days after and get bullied for it.
 He meets with his girlfriend, Lisa, who mentions his mother called her looking for him fearfully.
 He doesn't tell her the details after he calls her, because he is afraid to talk about the "family secret" that claimed his grandmother: Huntington's disease.
-It's also what has made him afraid of having children, despite being told his father doesn't have it, so he and his brother won't.
+It is also what has made him afraid of having children, despite being told his father doesn't have it, so he and his brother won't.
 Steven discusses the idea of the outsider, someone in his words people would still notice if he or she were absent in people's everyday lives.
 Steven meets with his mother to which she reveals his father is missing.